 Breeze Giannasio Interiors works primarily in Los Angeles and Hawaii with select engagements on the east coast.
-On the books currently are projects in Los Angeles, Culver City, Manhattan Beach, Malibu, Hancock Park, West Lake Village, Fullerton, Palm Springs, Honolulu, Hoboken and Washington DC (Logan Circle, Dupont Circle and Georgetown).
+On the books currently are projects in Los Angeles, Culver City, Manhattan Beach, Malibu, Hancock Park, West Lake Village, Fullerton, Palm Springs, Honolulu, Maui, Waikiki, Hoboken and Washington DC (Logan Circle, Dupont Circle and Georgetown).

 Can I see samples of your work?

 The Portfolio page on this site has a sampling of our home design work.
 Feel free to contact Breeze to see more images of other projects.
 And please consider following us on Facebook, Houzz, Instagram, Twitter and Pinterest!